-6.8.6 This policy is similar to Policy H7 of the Adopted 1998 Local Plan.
+6.8.5 This policy is similar to Policy H7 of the Adopted 1998 Local Plan.
 Having reviewed this policy and the further protections concerning development in the Part 1 and 2 Local Plans no changes to this policy have been put forward through this sustainability appraisal.
+Modifications are proposed to the policy as a result of the Local Plan Examination process, although these are mainly regarding the layout of the policy rather than changes to its content and are proposed to ensure consistency with national policy and facilitate effective decision making.
+As such the amendments proposed would be unlikley to lead to environmental or other effects different to those already identified.
+Further information on the changes made to all Plan policies made through the examination process (and now proposed as a modification) can be seen in Appendix 5.

-6.8.7 Typically around three permissions per year are granted for conversions of non-residential buildings.
+6.8.6 Typically around three permissions per year are granted for conversions of non-residential buildings.
 Whilst this is low, over the plan period this could deliver around 50 dwellings.
 Since 2011, a total of 11 conversions from non-residential to residential use are recorded in the Authority's Annual Monitoring Reports.
 Clearly such a policy would make a limited, albeit meaningful contribution to new residential development.
 This policy is reactionary and on an annual basis the number of conversions submitted could vary significantly.
 Moreover some types of conversion can be undertaken through permitted development and planning permission would not be required.
 Further changes to permitted development rights could reduce the effectiveness of this policy.

-6.8.8 This policy would influence development control decisions through the whole of the Plan Period.
+6.8.7 This policy would influence development control decisions through the whole of the Plan Period.

-6.8.9 This policy is likely to contribute towards the delivery of windfall sites across the Plan period (Policy S4 Housing Strategy) which is estimated at a total of 450 windfalls across the plan period.
+6.8.8 This policy is likely to contribute towards the delivery of windfall sites across the Plan period (Policy S4 Housing Strategy) which is estimated at a total of 450 windfalls across the plan period.
 It will also work in combination with Policy H1 (Settlement Hierarchy) which identifies the appropriate scale of growth for different tier settlements and indicates in some rural villages and areas that conversion of existing dwellings could be appropriate.

-6.9 Polic y BNE 5 Development in the Countryside Outsi de of s ettlement boundaries (as defined in policy SDT1), land will be considered as countryside. А Planr ning permission will be granted in the countryside where the development is: i) appropriate for its location in the countryside; or ii) considered to be infill that is in keeping with the character of the locality and represents the infilling of a small gap for not normally more than two dwellings, within small groups of housing. В nsidered inappropriate by section A then planning permission will be granted in the countryside where it can be onstrated that the development: i) will not unduly impact on: landscape character, biodiversity, best and most versatile land, historic assets; and ii) is well related to a settlement or settlements; and iii) is not a valued landscape.
+6.9 Policy BNE5: Development in Rural Areas

+Outside of settlement boundaries (as defined in policy SDT1) within the Rural Areas of the district planning permission will be granted where development is:

+- i) allowed for by policies H1, H22, E7, INF10, H24, H25, H26, H27 or H28; or - ii) otherwise essential to a rural based activity - iii) unavoidable outside settlement boundaries; or - iv) considered to be infill that is in keeping with the character of the locality and represents the infilling of a small gap for not normally more than two dwellings, within small groups of housing; and - v) will not unduly impact on: landscape character and quality, biodiversity, best and most versatile agricultural land and heritage assets